 Some stock footage from other (non-Cinerama) epics were used.
 The Mexican army marching past the Alamo came from The Alamo (1960) and a Civil War battle was taken from Raintree County (1957).
 The final scenes of the modern U.S. were from This Is Cinerama (1952).

 A comic book version of this film was published in conjunction with the film's release, as was the practice back then with all family and children's films.
 In the comic book, when Sheriff Ramsay (Lee J. Cobb) tries to prevent Zeb Rawlings (George Peppard) from going after the outlaw Gant (Eli Wallach), Rawlings whacks Ramsay over the head with his rifle and knocks him unconscious, which explains the bandage on Ramsay's forehead in the next scene.
 No such explanation is offered in the film; it is as if somebody had edited something out.

-As part of their collaboration with Metro-Goldwyn-Mayer, Cinerama agreed to modify their system by reducing the frame rate to 24 frames per second (the industry standard) so that this film would have an exhibition life after its Cinerama engagements.
+As part of its collaboration with MGM, Cinerama agreed to modify its system by reducing the frame rate to 24 per second (the industry standard) so that this film would have an exhibition life after its Cinerama engagements.

 No ordinary "single-camera" version was filmed simultaneously with the Cinerama version, resulting in two noticeable dividing lines on the non-Cinerama theater prints, video, TV and DVD versions (indicating the three synchronized film strips originally used).
 The same problem occurred with the other Cinerama film in release at the time, The Wonderful World of the Brothers Grimm (1962), which had not been shot in a "single-camera" version either.
 Both were MGM films.